Educators

 38th Year: 2023–2024

-Welcome to the Missoula Art Museum’s 37th annual Fifth Grade Art Experience (FGAE).
-The Missoula Art Museum (MAM) welcomes fifth grade classrooms again this year for FREE art-looking and art-making experiences focused on three extraordinary contemporary art exhibitions (see below).
-After touring the galleries with docents, students will work with a professional artist to create their original piece of art based on the art of Molly Murphy Adams.
-Following the art-making session, students will eat their lunches in the classroom and then walk to the Missoula Public Library for a tour, related storytelling, and an opportunity to get a library card.
-FGAE begins on Tuesday, October 3 and runs through Friday, December 21.
-Special thanks to the Art Associates of Missoula, MCPS, the Jane S. Heman Foundation, and Inspired Classroom for their partnership and support!
+During the Missoula Art Museum’s 37th annual Fifth Grade Art Experience (FGAE) the museum welcomed fifth-grade classrooms for FREE art-looking and art-making experiences focused on three extraordinary contemporary art exhibitions (see below).
+After touring the galleries with docents, students worked with a professional artist to create their original piece of art based on the art of Molly Murphy Adams.
+Following the art-making session, students ate their lunches in the classroom and then walked to the Missoula Public Library for a tour, related storytelling, and an opportunity to get a library card.
+FGAE began on Tuesday, Oct.
+3, 2023 and ran through Friday, Dec.
+21. Special thanks to the Art Associates of Missoula, MCPS, the Jane S. Heman Foundation, and Inspired Classroom for their partnership and support!
 NOTE!
-A virtual version of FGAE, Museum as Megaphone, will be held the week of December 11−15, offering a special "Live Day with the Artist."
+A virtual version of FGAE, Museum as Megaphone, was held the week of Dec.
+11−15, offering a special "Live Day with the Artist."

 Exhibitions: